Colleyville Heritage Winter Invitational

 -Speed vs Clarity: I don't flow off the speech document, I don't even open them until either after the debate or if a particular piece of evidence is called into question.
 If I don't hear it/can't figure out the argument from the text of your cards, it probably won't make it to my flow.
 If I say clear it is because I cannot hear/flow you and you probably want me to have your arguments, if you hear me say clear and your opponent doesnt get more clear, I don't see any reason why you shouldn't be able to ask me before CX what arguments I did/did not get on my flow because I don't see why you should have to answer arguments that I didn't even have flowed. this seems to be a problem that is especially true in LD.

 -Permutation/Link Analysis: this is becoming an increasingly important issue that I am noticing with kritik debates.
 I find that permutations that lack any discussion of what the world of the permutation would mean to be incredibly unpersuasive and you will have trouble winning a permutation unless the negative just concedes the perm.
 Reading a slew of permutations with no explanation as the debate progresses leaves the door wide open for the negative to justify strategic cross applications and the grouping of permutations since said grouping will still probably contain more analysis than the 1AR/2AR.

 Speaker points: average = 27.5, I generally adjust relative to the pool when considering how I rank speakers.

 -Things that will earn you speaker points: being organized, confidence, well-placed humor, politeness, well executed strategies/arguments.

--Things that will lose you speaker points: arrogance, rudeness, humor at the expense of your opponent, stealing prep, pointless cross examination, running things you don’t understand, mumbling insults about myself or other judges who saw the round differently from you.
+-Things that will lose you speaker points: arrogance, rudeness, humor at the expense of your opponent, stealing prep, pointless cross examination, running things you don’t understand/just reading blocks

 If you had to give advice to a team who had this judge in the back of the room, what would you tell them?